-At Fun Fest we promote the good health of children attending Club and take necessary steps to prevent the spread of infection (see sickness and illness and Infection Control Policies).
+At Fun Fest club name we promote the good health of children attending the club and take necessary steps to prevent the spread of infection (see sickness and illness and Infection Control Policies).
 If a child requires medicine we will obtain information about the child's needs for this, and will ensure this information is kept up to date.